YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 The first step up from the simplest environment is to have separate sub-directories for the source files, object files, and database; with shell scripts in the parent directory.
 Note that in production environments, you should consider putting the journal files elsewhere, on a file system on disks different from the database, and ideally even on a separate disk controller.

 Create a VistA directory.
 Use a g subdirectory for global variables, an o subdirectory for object files and an r subdirectory for routines.
 Create a file to source to set up environment variables.
 Create a global directory and a database file into which to load the global variables.
-We will not set ydb_principal_editing since VistA has a mode where it manages its own screen cursors (Screenman) which requires VistA application code to receive terminal escape sequences.
+We will not set gtm_principal_editing since VistA has a mode where it manages its own screen cursors (Screenman) which requires VistA application code to receive terminal escape sequences.

 .. parsed-literal::
    yottadbuser\@yottadbworkshop:~$ mkdir -p VistA/{g,o,r}
    yottadbuser\@yottadbworkshop:~$ vim VistA/ydbenv ; cat VistA/ydbenv
-   export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/
+   export gtm_dist=/usr/local/lib/yottadb/r1.20_x86_64/
-   export ydb_gbldir=$HOME/VistA/g/yottadb.gld
+   export gtmgbldir=$HOME/VistA/g/yottadb.gld
-   export ydb_log=/tmp/yottadb/r1.20_x86_64
+   export gtm_log=/tmp/yottadb/r1.20_x86_64
-   export ydb_tmp=$ydb_log
+   export gtm_tmp=$gtm_log
-   export ydb_repl_instance=$HOME/VistA/g/yottadb.repl
+   export gtm_repl_instance=$HOME/VistA/g/yottadb.repl
    export gtm_repl_instname=dummy
-   export ydb_routines="$HOME/VistA/o*($HOME/VistA/r) $ydb_dist/libyottadbutil.so"
+   export gtmroutines="$HOME/VistA/o*($HOME/VistA/r) $gtm_dist/libyottadbutil.so"
-   mkdir -p $ydb_tmp
+   mkdir -p $gtm_tmp
-   alias mumps=$ydb_dist/mumps
+   alias mumps=$gtm_dist/mumps
-   alias mupip=$ydb_dist/mupip
+   alias mupip=$gtm_dist/mupip
    yottadbuser\@yottadbworkshop:~$ source VistA/ydbenv
    yottadbuser\@yottadbworkshop:~$ mumps -run GDE
    %GDE-I-GDUSEDEFS, Using defaults for Global Directory